accole/Sports-Analytics/README.md

 # Sports-Analytics

-Machine learning project by Adam Cole, Matei Lupu, and Jake Wallin.
+Finding trends in sports data using different Machine Learning models.

-Our goal is to find trends in sports data using Machine Learning models.
+my_sql.py - taken from mlupu98, helps connect to my_sql using python packages.